My Library Account Login

 Library sessions teach research skills and, depending on the needs of your class, they may cover the library catalogue, article databases, subject specific resources, and the Web.
 We stress critical evaluation of all information sources.
 Instruction is available year-round but it's most beneficial for students if the class occurs after they've been introduced to their research assignment

 The Library asks for a minimum of two weeks notice for instruction booking requests.
-This notice period ensures we have the time to customize an assignment guide specific to the needs of your students and also allows us to coordinate coverage of other teaching and research service across both of our campuses.
+This notice period ensures we have the time to customize an assignment guide specific to the needs of your students and also allows us to coordinate coverage of other teaching and research services.
 While we'll do our best to accommodate your request, please know that we may have to suggest alternative dates/times if you request a class with less than two weeks notice

 Depending on the needs of your class, we will tailor a library assignment guide for your students to use asynchronously.
 These guides will have the appropriate online learning materials (videos, tutorials, et cetera) gathered in one place.
 We have created videos and tutorials to demonstrate various skills, including navigating the Library's website, searching for books and articles in the catalogue and various databases, building search strings for library research, and citing and evaluating resources.

 Library assignments are based on the research and citation skills your students need to complete your class assignment(s) and are tailored to class research topics.
 Assignments can be:

 The class assignment or topic must be provided to the library at least two weeks prior to the date of the class if you wish to have a library assignment prepared.

 We will contact you with further details if you request a marked assignment and a librarian will be assigned to be embedded in a specific Blackboard discussion board to answer any questions students may have.
 Marks will be sent out via email approximately two weeks following the class.
 Please contact Nicole Sevigny or Cora Fanucchi if you have any questions about this timeline.